-Practice Owner, Registered Counselling Therapist & Supervisor
+Practice Owner, Manager, Registered Counselling Therapist & Supervisor

-Erica Baker-Gagnon
+Erica Baker-Gagnon - RCT

 Erica (they/them) is a white settler, queer, non-binary, neurodivergent, plus sized, able-bodied therapist working in Mi’kma’ki, the ancestral and unceded territory of the Mi’kmaq peoples.
 They are a dynamic and empathic counselling therapist responsive to diverse contexts and clientele.
 Erica is entirely nonjudgmental and works with many clients with diverse issues, including exploration around mood and/or personality disorders, depression, anxiety, trauma, ADHD/ASD, gender identity, sexual orientation, relationship configurations and dynamics, systemic issues, social justice and many others.
 They are comfortable working with individuals from all communities, including BIPOC, 2SLGBTQIA+, kink, consensual non-monogamy, sex work, etc. They see individuals and couples/people in relationship dynamics.
 Erica is also comfortable with and happy to write the letters of support required for GAC and works under the WPATH 8 SoC.